mapbox/mapbox-gl-draw/docs/API.md

 ## Modes

 By default MapboxDraw ships with a few modes.
-These modes aim to cover the basic needed functionaly for MapboxDraw to create the core GeoJSON feature types.
+These modes aim to cover the basic needed functionally for MapboxDraw to create the core GeoJSON feature types.
 Along with these, MapboxDraw also supports [custom modes.
 Click here for more details](https://github.com/mapbox/mapbox-gl-draw/blob/master/docs/MODES.md).

 The mode name strings are available as an enum at `Draw.modes`.